Settling Small Estates (KS)

 - The court will issue you your "Letters", which you can use to obtain possession of estate assets from current custodians

-- Settle the estate in the normal way (satisfy family entitlements, pay debts, and make distributions)
+- Settle the estate in the normal way (satisfy family entitlements, pay debts, and make distributions), without, for example, having to ask the court's permission to sell an asset

 - After the time for the filing of claims has expired, the time in which an appeal on admitting a will to probate has expired, and after 6 months from decedent's death have passed, you may request the court to close the estate.